-7Okuno-Fujiwara et al. (1990) require the stronger condition that there is a separate verifiable message available to each type.
+5Okuno-Fujiwara et al. (1990) establish uniqueness when there is a separate verifiable message available to each type.
 They allow off the equilibrium path beliefs to be skeptical about which types disclose, even though all types benefit equally from disclosure when sender preferences are state-independent and there is no private receiver information.
 We show that private receiver information justifies such skepticism.

-8We take quality as given, but the same issue arises if quality is generated in part by effort at an earlier point.
+6We take quality as given, but the same issue arises if quality is generated in part by effort at an earlier point.
 Costrell (1994) analyzes the tradeoff between forcing higher quality among those who meet the standard against the losses of lower rates of attainment, but this tradeoff assumes that good is news is disclosed.